How to: Add a View with a Presenter

 This content is outdated and is no longer being maintained.
 It is provided as a courtesy for individuals who are still using these technologies.

-The Model-View-Presenter (MVP) pattern enables you to separate the responsibilities for the visual display and the event handling behavior into different classes.
-Separation of these concerns leads to simplified classes, allows reuse of presentation logic, and helps with testing the presentation logic without using a visual user interface.
+The Model-View-Presenter (MVP) pattern lets you separate the responsibilities for the visual display and the event handling behavior into different classes.
+Separation of these concerns leads to simplified classes, allows reuse of presentation logic, and facilitates testing the presentation logic without using a visual user interface.

 The View (with presenter) recipe adds three items to an existing C# project in a smart client solution.
 It requires that you have an existing smart client solution with a C# project.